aws/aws-app-mesh-controller-for-k8s/config/helm/appmesh-controller/README.md

 There are **2 ways** you can attach the above policy to the Envoy Pod
 #### With IRSA
-Download the Envoy IAM polocy
+Download the Envoy IAM policy
 ```
 curl -o envoy-iam-policy.json https://raw.githubusercontent.com/aws/aws-app-mesh-controller-for-k8s/master/config/iam/envoy-iam-policy.json
 ```